MonisolaOye/Superstore-Dataset/README.md

   In order to further analyze the data to gain insights and find trends, the dataset was hosted on Bigquery to further find the KPIs for the Superstore to know its performance.

-1. What is the total revenue generated?
+1. **Total Sales made**

- The sum function was used in calculating the total sales as shown in the image below;
+ The SUM function was used in calculating the total sales as shown in the image below;